How to Install Java in Linux?

 Introduction

-To run any code and develop applications in java language, we need to install Java Development Kit(JDK).
-JDK contains tools required for development, and JRE(Java Runtime Environment), which contains all libraries and JVM(Java Virtual Machine), is required to execute the programs.
+We need to install the Java Development Kit(JDK) to run any code and develop applications in Java.
+JDK contains tools required for development, and JRE(Java Runtime Environment), which contains all libraries, and JVM(Java Virtual Machine), which is required to execute the programs.

-JDK can be installed on different operating systems, including Linux, windows, and macOS.
-Here, we will see detailed steps of installation of JDK SE 16 on the Linux operating system.
+JDK can be installed on different operating systems, including Linux, Windows, and MacOS.
+Here, we will see detailed steps for installing JDK SE 16 on the Linux operating system.

-Which One do I need: JVM or a JRE, or a JDK?
+Which One do I need: JVM, a JRE, or a JDK?

-JVM, JRE, and JDK are different software bundles available for running java programs with different functionalities.
+JVM, JRE, and JDK are different software bundles that are available for running java programs with different functionalities.
 To understand what we need to install JVM, JRE or JDK, let's understand these terms.

 1. Java Runtime Environment(JRE)

-• Java Runtime Environment (JRE) is an open source software distribution with a Java class library, specific tools, and a JVM.
+• The Java Runtime Environment (JRE) is an open source software distribution that includes a Java class library, specific tools, and a JVM.

 • It is the most common environment for devices running Java applications.
 JRE can be used when a user has to use Java applications but does not do development.